 There are numerous peak agency deadlines throughout the year.
 Please keep in mind that proposals received in advance of these dates will receive precedence over those received at the last possible minute before a deadline.

 No Review Process

-If the RSP office receives a proposal at deadline and is unable to review it in the customary manner, the proposal will be submitted to the agency but designated internally as having been submitted under RSP's "no review" process.
-RSP will review the proposal in customary manner after the "no review" submission and may request a revised version or may require withdrawal of the proposal.
+If the RAE office receives a proposal at deadline and is unable to review it in the customary manner, the proposal will be submitted to the agency but designated internally as having been submitted under RAE's "no review" process.
+RAE will review the proposal in customary manner after the "no review" submission and may request a revised version or may require withdrawal of the proposal.
 If changes are required in the proposal and the proposal is funded, it will not be accepted until after it has been negotiated and approved by the appropriate department chair and dean.

 Tracking the Proposal's Progress

 Proposals and awards are tracked through a specialized UWF program which allows reporting through Information Navigator in MyUWF.
 Specialized reports on proposals submitted and awards received are available on several search criteria including individual investigator, department/center, college/division for a given fiscal year, a specific period such as a calendar or academic year, or a multiple year basis.
 For assistance in identifying such reports or querying for specific needs, contact the appropriate RAE Grants Specialist.

 Tips to Ensure a Proper & Timely Submission

 Submit the proposal to RAE at least 3-5 business days in advance of the sponsor's deadline.

 All federal proposals must include a Significant Financial Interest Disclosure Form for each PI, Co-PI, and Senior Key Personnel.